What You Really Need to Know About Pocket Listings

-There are a few pros – and a lot of cons – for your average Bay Area home seller, according to Abio Properties co-founder and broker Cameron Platt.
+According to Abio Properties co-founder and broker Cameron Platt, there are a few pros – and a lot of cons – for your average home seller in the Berkeley real estate market or in Oakland, Walnut Creek, or anywhere else in the Bay Area, according to Abio Properties co-founder and broker Cameron Platt.

 Cameron says few sales actually warrant an off-market campaign.
 Unique sellers in this category could include celebrities, people with privacy issues, sellers who are dealing with extreme distress and don’t have time to market their home, and sellers who have a problem tenant.

 Or maybe the sellers have a unicorn property like a $10 million estate that will attract only a certain breed of buyers.
 Sellers don’t want to advertise and host an open house that will attract more looky-loos than interested investors.